sam452/shoesToday-/README.md

 How to use it
 ---------------
 Enter in your zip code and then hit enter.
+If you want it to remember your zip code, click the "Remember me" button.

 Dependencies
 ----------------
-shoesToday? is built with Shoes.
+shoesToday? is built with Shoes in Ruby.

 Resources
 -----------------